sakshammishra112/Function-Frontend-Project/README.md

 * Set User Name: Users can set their names associated with their Ethereum addresses.
 * Deposit Ether: Users can deposit Ether into their accounts via the frontend interface.
 * Withdraw Funds: Users can initiate fund withdrawals directly from the frontend.
+* Item For Sale: Users can check which type of item are for sale.
+* Buy Item: Users can spend their balance to buy item from the store.
+* Check Inventory: Users are now able to see thier inventory item.
 * The index.js file uses ethers.js library to interact with the Ethereum blockchain, providing a seamless user experience for managing balances and transactions.

 ## Getting Started

 ### Installing